Career Planning & Counselling for Students

 “Thank you Goal Digger for the opportunity today.
 Ella really enjoyed her day with you and came away feeling really excited about her future.
 We can both recommend your amazing programme as she’s just buzzing about what you’ve enlightened her on today.” – Sheryl, Rotorua

 Let’s get started

 Whether you have some idea of where you are heading, or none at all, we can help!

 Why career counselling is so important

 It is advisable for students to enlist the help of a career practitioner to avoid making costly mistakes on your career journey.
-Students that will benefit from career planning and counselling usually fit within two groups; Secondary and Tertiary Students.
+We make your career path choices easier:

 - Developing a personal action plan to kick-start your career, inclusive of diploma or degree planning

 - Analyse your career path options and school subject choices

 - Understand how your personality type influences your work

 - Identify your preferred ways of learning and learning strengths